 Hal Finney

-He was a notable developer and cypherpunk, creator of the first reusable Proof of Work (PoW) system before Bitcoin, and the person who received the very first Bitcoin transaction, from Satoshi himself.
+He was a notable developer and cypherpunk, creator of the first reusable Proof of Work (PoW) system before Bitcoin, and the person who received the very first Bitcoin transactionA cryptocurrency transaction is an entry on the blockchain ledger, noting sender, receiver and number of coins transacted., from Satoshi himself.
 He was one of the early adopters and developers of the cryptocurrency, so, it was just a matter of time for him to be suspected as Satoshi Nakamoto.

 The first one to make it official with another Stylometry analysis was Andy Greenberg from Forbes.
 Finney denied being Satoshi, and later the company in charge of the Stylometry kind of denied too.
 Sadly, Finney died in August 2014 at 58 years old, due to complications of ALS.